eosforce/Documentation/docs/en-us/what_is_eosforce.md

-## Highly-customizable EOSIO Blockchain Development Framework
+## 3.6Highly-customizable EOSIO Blockchain Development Framework

 Based on the relay service, Layer 2 sub-chain can be added.
 In the future, all kinds of subchains will play a big role in EOSIO ecology.
 However, it should be noted that there is a high threshold for developing a customizable blockchain project based on EOSIO.
 For this reason, EOSC Network team enabled the Codex.io project to reduce the development threshold of subchains, which is a highly customizable EOSIO blockchain development framework, providing developers with a more economical and friendly subchain development experience.